mohsenhasjemi/mohsenhasjemi.github.io/README.md

 ## EDUCATION
-Master of Arts in Terminology, [RCTS](https://apll.ir/rcts/) September 2016 - September 2020
+Master of Arts in Terminology, [RCTS](https://apll.ir/rcts/)

+September 2016 - September 2020

 GPA: 3.75/4.00

 The curricular content within this domain closely aligns with that of Linguistics programs.
-Under the supervision of [Dr. Mohammad Dabir-Moghaddam](https://en.wikipedia.org/wiki/Mohammad_Dabir_Moghaddam/), my scholarly pursuit culminated in the completion of a Master's thesis.
+Under the supervision of [Mohammad Dabir-Moghaddam](https://en.wikipedia.org/wiki/Mohammad_Dabir_Moghaddam/), my scholarly pursuit culminated in the completion of a Master's thesis.
 This thesis centered on the meticulous examination of modality and polarity systems within Persian scientific discourse, employing the analytical framework of systemic functional grammar.

 Bachelor of Science in Industrial Engineering, [KIAU](https://karaj.iau.ir/en) September 2010 - October 2015